alice-biometrics/onboarding-react-native/README.md

 ## Installation :computer:

-We provide a npm module (`onboarding-react-native.tgz`) with a react-native component.
+We provide a npm module (`onboarding-react-native-{VERSION}.tgz`) with a react-native component.
 Native frameworks (Android and iOS) are included in the package.

+**How do I get the package?**

+* Contact us through the following mail: support@alicebiometrics.com
+* Through public registry (coming soon 🚧)

 First of all, copy the package to your project.
 To check the npm module, you can use this app: